FuelLabs/sway-standards/docs/src/src-14-simple-upgradeable-proxies.md

 This document falls in the second category.
 We want to standardize the implementation of simple upgradeable pass-through contracts.

-The FuelVM provides an `LDC` instruction that is used by Sway's `std::execution::run_external` to provide a similar behaviour to EVM's `delegatecall` and execute instructions from another contract while retaining one's own storage context.
+The FuelVM provides an `LDC` instruction that is used by Sway's `std::execution::run_external` to provide a similar behavior to EVM's `delegatecall` and execute instructions from another contract while retaining one's own storage context.
 This is the intended means of implementation of this standard.

 ## Specification

-### Required Behaviour
+### Required Behavior

 The proxy contract MUST maintain the address of its target in its storage at slot `0x7bb458adc1d118713319a5baa00a2d049dd64d2916477d2688d76970c898cd55` (equivalent to `sha256("storage_SRC14_0")`).
 It SHOULD base other proxy specific storage fields in the `SRC14` namespace to avoid collisions with target storage.